feature-engine/feature_engine/docs/user_guide/selection/DropHighPSIFeatures.rst

 If we want to evaluate the distribution change in time, we can use a datetime variable as splitting reference and provide a datetime cut-off as split point.

-If we want to compare the distribution change between 2 groups, :class: `DropHighPSIFeatures()` offers 3 different approaches to split the input dataframe:
+If we want to compare the distribution change between 2 groups, :class:`DropHighPSIFeatures()` offers 3 different approaches to split the input dataframe:

-- Proportion of observations.
+- Based on proportion of observations.
-- Proportions of unique observations.
+- Based on proportions of unique observations.
 - Using a cut-off value.